Mathnerd314/stroscot/docs/Reference/Library.rst

 Safety - errors in your program lead to error messages, as opposed to unpredictable crashes.

-Values
+Poison
 ------

 Most errors behave by producing a `poison value <https://llvm.org/devmtg/2020-09/slides/Lee-UndefPoison.pdf>`__.
 For example ``{}.x`` produces like ``NoSuchAttributeError {} "x"``.
-Similarly invalid pointer reads return ``InvalidPointer``, rather than crashing the program.
+Invalid pointer reads return ``InvalidPointer``, rather than crashing the program.
 Division by zero is handled in the same way, producing ``DivisionByZeroError``.
-There's also standard poison values like ``undefined`` and ``panic "string"``.
+There's also standard user-accessible poison values like ``undefined`` and ``panic "string"``.

-Behind the scenes this requires some work to implement.
+This requires some support from the OS to implement.
 Pointer reads generate page faults, which if they are invalid will be returned to the program via the signal "Segmentation fault" (SIGSEGV).
 C/C++ `can't handle these easily <https://stackoverflow.com/questions/2350489/how-to-catch-segmentation-fault-in-linux>`__ because they are `synchronous signals <https://lwn.net/Articles/414618/>`__ and signal behavior is mostly left undefined, but in fact signals are `fairly well-behaved <https://hackaday.com/2018/11/21/creating-black-holes-division-by-zero-in-practice/>`__ (`OpenSSL <https://sources.debian.org/src/openssl/1.1.1k-1/crypto/s390xcap.c/?hl=48#L48>`__'s method of recovering from faults even seems standards-compliant).
 It definitely seems possible to implement this as an error value in a new language.
 Go `allows <https://stackoverflow.com/questions/43212593/handling-sigsegv-with-recover>`__ turning (synchronous) signals into "panics" that can be caught with recover.

 Similarly DIV by 0 on produces a fault, which on Linux the kernel picks up and sends to the application as a SIGFPE.
 OTOH, UDIV by 0 on ARM simply produces 0.
 So on ARM producing the division by 0 error definitely requires checking if the argument is zero beforehand - the people that really can't afford this check will have to use the division instruction in the assembly module.
 But on x86 we can decide between inserting a check and handling the SIGFPE; it'll require testing to see which is faster in typical programs - my guess is the handler, since division by zero is rare.